from fasthtml.common import *

 Let’s mount it in our main module:

-from books import app as books_app
+from books import books_app

 1= fast_app(routes=[Mount("/books", books_app, name="books")])